FETTO was born when the Swedish hipster, Joakim Hedeby, developed it in 1988. Then the project went asleep for 16.6 years. Him too.

 Perfect string separation, all the way from smooth overdrive to heavy distortion.
 Never lose the character of your instrument or amplifier.
 Designed to match the volume control on your guitar perfectly.
 Most pedals sounds just like a pedal.
 Not the case with any of the FETTO’s which sound like an extension of your amplifier.
 Have you heard this before?
 Well, this time it's true!

-▪MORE foot switch which gives more of what you have from the GIMME (Drive) function: More Drive and More Volume, suitable as a lead boost.
-The MORE function can not be used independently, the GIMME has to be activated as well
+▪ MORE foot switch which gives more of what you have from the GIMME (Drive) function: More Drive and More Volume, suitable as a lead boost.
+The MORE function (orange LED on) can not be used independently, the GIMME has to be activated as well